U.S. seeks prison term for first felony defendant to be sentenced in Capitol breach, citing domestic terror threat

 Lawyers familiar with the Capitol probe have said the case illustrates how prosecutors are taking a carrot-and-stick approach in plea talks, threatening to hit some defendants with tougher sentencing guidelines calculations while showing some flexibility for those not accused of any violent conduct in a bid to resolve cases short of trial.

 For example, another Jan.
 6 defendant pleaded guilty Wednesday to the identical charge as Hodgkins.
-However, Josiah Colt, 34, of Idaho, faced a sentencing guidelines range three times higher, 51 to 63 months, after admitting he came armed to Washington and was with others accused of violently interfering with police.
+However, Josiah Colt, 34, of Idaho, faced a sentencing guidelines range three times as high, 51 to 63 months, after admitting he came armed to Washington and was with others accused of violently interfering with police.
 Colt, however, entered a cooperation deal, implicating two men he was with in plea papers and agreeing to aid investigators in exchange for a recommendation of leniency.

 Several defense attorneys in the probe privately call prosecutors’ tactics draconian in some cases, saying they are threatening years of prison time for individuals not charged with violence and giving them little choice but to face trial.

 In plea papers, Hodgkins acknowledged he was recorded holding a red, white and blue “Trump 2020” flag and wearing a dark Trump T-shirt as he stood next to the Senate dais on Jan.
 6 as other people shouted, cheered and prayed.
-They included a shirtless man using a bullhorn and wearing face paint at the vice president’s chair.
+They included a shirtless man wearing horns and face paint at the vice president’s chair.
 Hodgkins wore eye goggles at one point and pulled latex gloves on and off in a bid to aid another rioter.

 The government said it recognized that Hodgkins “did not personally engage in or espouse violence or property destruction,” accepted responsibility early, and has taken “significant steps” toward rehabilitation.